 This story is ironic from the start of the book, because these small creatures that live in the walls aren’t borrowing from the full grown humans who live in the house – they are stealing from them.

-8. Where the Wild Things Are by Maurice Sendak
+Example #8: Where the Wild Things Are (By Maurice Sendak)

 In this book, Max is, to be honest, a completely terrible little boy.
 He runs around and yells at his mother, threatening to cannibalize her.
 His mother then, in a fit of irony that only a few caught in grade school, puts him to bed without any dinner.

-In a more recent popular children’s book, Jasper is a young rabbit who absolutely loves carrots.
-However, one day the carrots turn on him and start stalking him!
+In this more recently popular children’s book, Jasper is a young rabbit who absolutely loves carrots.
+However, one day the carrots turn on him, and start stalking him!
 If there is something more overtly ironic than carrots scaring a rabbit, it will be hard to find.

 In this tear-worthy book that almost every little girl read around fourth grade, the Man in the Yellow Suit calls the Tucks criminals.
 Later on in the novel it is revealed that he is the one who is a criminal.